 The add/drop form or withdrawal form must be processed by the Admissions Office.
 The College publishes in the College's Academic Calendar and on the website the dates during which a student may be eligible for tuition refunds.
 The College will not consider refunds after the announced date unless the student has encountered severe medical problems that relate directly to the individual student, in the event that military service requires the student's sudden withdrawal or prolonged absence from their enrollment, or in case of an administrative error.
-Before any consideration can be made. the student must appeal to the Vice President of Academic and Student Services, and then to the Vice President of Financial and Administrative
+Before any consideration can be made, the student must appeal to the Vice President of Academic Affairs and Student Services.

-Services.
 The tuition refund policy and the deadline dates are established by State policy.
 Please refer to the College Calendar for the deadline for tuition refund for full semester courses.
 Classes of shorter duration may have a different withdrawal deadline.
 Please contact the Admissions Office if you have questions.